darraghoriordan/darragh-oriordan-com/src/pages/2019/01/17/add-cors-protection-express-application/index.md

 CORS_ALLOWED_HOSTS="https://www.darraghoriordan.com"
 ```

-The starterCorsProtection() takes some configuration.
+The cors() method takes an options object and the configuration is as follows.

 - "credentials: true" sets the Access-Control-Allow-Credentials header.
 This lets us use credentials on ajax requests.
 - "optionsSuccessStatus: 200" helps cors works on more devices.